School of Journalism and Mass Communication

 Fuentes, Diana Rebecca, Lecturer, Journalism & Mass Comm, M.A., Texas State University

-Gaultney, Ira Bruce, Lecturer, Journalism & Mass Comm, M.A.I.S., Texas State University
+Gaultney, Ira Bruce, Professor of Practice, Journalism & Mass Comm, M.A.I.S., Texas State University

 Gray, Abbigail Chiodo, Lecturer, Journalism & Mass Comm, J.D., University of Texas at Austin